Canadian Rockies Parks & ResortsItinerary

 After an early breakfast, take the complimentary group transfer to Calgary International Airport for flights home or to the Banff train station if you are continuing on the Vancouver by Rail post-tour.
 (B)

 B = Breakfast, L = Lunch, D = Dinner

 The majority of the program’s activities will take place outdoors, and a fair amount of walking on varying terrain is to be expected.
 Many of the parks have dirt trails, but they are usually fairly smooth for walking.
 Some do have paved pathways and boardwalks.
 It is our expectation that guests on this program are able to get in and out of a motor coach without assistance and be sure-footed on uneven terrain.
 If you are able to walk a mile at a moderate pace, you will be able to enjoy all of the excursions.
-However, there are opportunities for different abilities to admire the national parks.
+However, there are opportunities for guests with different abilities to admire the national parks.
 Also keep in mind that you will experience varying altitudes, rising up to 7,705 feet, to which you may not be accustomed.